-- In a pot, add 4 tbsp of olive oil and heat it up over medium heat.
+- In a pot, add 4 tablespoons of of olive oil and heat it up over medium heat.

 - Add the chopped onion and let it cook for 5-6 minutes until soft and clear.

 - Add the ground beef and with the spatula, try to break it down.
-Let it cook for 6-8 minutes until it has a nice brown colour.
+Let it cook for 6-8 minutes until it has a nice brown color.

 - Add the red wine and leave it for 2-3 minutes to let the alcohol evaporate.

-- Add the tomato paste and stir for 1-2 minutes to get all the flavour and sweetness to come out.
+- Add the tomato paste and stir for 1-2 minutes to get all the flavor and sweetness to come out.

 - Add the chopped garlic, pepper, mushrooms, salt, pepper, bay leaves and one cup of water.
 Cover and let it cook for 30-40 minutes over medium to low heat.

 - While the ground beef is being cooked, prepare the zucchinis and the bechamel sauce.